Building a Line Following Robot with TCS34725 RGB Sensor

 Can I use a different Arduino board instead of the Arduino Uno?

-Yes, in fact, you can use other Arduino-compatible boards such as the Arduino Mega or Arduino Nano, as long as they support I2C and have compatible pins for the Motor Shield.
-The Motor Shield Rev3 is designed for the Uno form factor, so it stacks directly on the Uno or Mega.
-If you use a Nano, you will need to wire the motor driver connections manually.
+Yes.
+You can use the Arduino Mega or Nano if they support I2C.
+However, the Motor Shield Rev3 stacks directly on the Uno or Mega.
+If you use a Nano, you will need to wire the motor connections manually.

 Can I use multiple TCS34725 sensors on this robot?

-The TCS34725 has a fixed I2C address, so you cannot connect two sensors directly to the same bus without an I2C multiplexer (such as the TCA9548A).
-Accordingly, this project is designed for a single sensor, which is sufficient for PID-based line following on standard tracks.
+The TCS34725 has a fixed I2C address, so you cannot connect two sensors directly without an I2C multiplexer (such as the TCA9548A).
+This project uses a single sensor, which is enough for standard tracks.

 How do I know if my PID values are correct?